malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 This page forms part of the [[Proto AGI v1]] series.

-I presents an examination of executive control for the purpose of building a proto AGI.
+I present an examination of executive control for the purpose of building a proto AGI.

 # Key features
 I now suspect that the following features are key to general intelligence: